algorandfoundation/algokit-base-template/README.md

 ### GitHub Codespaces

-If executing this repository in GitHub Codespaces, the container will automatically cleanup templatized content and pre-install `algokit` for you.
+If executing this repository in GitHub Codespaces, execute `algokit generate devcontainer` to create default `.devcontainer.json` file prior to provisioning a codespace instance and commit to version control.
+Then, after codespace creation, the container will automatically cleanup templatized content and pre-install `algokit` for you.
 To get started execute:

 - `algokit init` - to invoke interactive wizard to guide you through the process of creating a new AlgoKit project